trogarka/cypress-project/README.md

-# Cypress Test Automation Project for NAY.sk
+# Cypress Test Automation Project for eshop

 This project contains automated tests for the NAY.sk e-commerce platform using Cypress.